Sean Hannity: FBI, DOJ, special counsel

 On November 4, 2018, Trump's website, DonaldJTrump.com, announced in a press release that Hannity would make a "special guest appearance" with Trump at a midterm campaign rally the following night in Cape Girardeau, Missouri.
 The following morning, Hannity tweeted "To be clear, I will not be on stage campaigning with the President."
 Hannity nevertheless spoke at Trump's lectern on stage at the rally, immediately mocking the "fake news" at the back of the auditorium, Fox News reporters among them.
 Several Fox News employees expressed outrage at Hannity's actions, with one stating, "a new line was crossed".
 Hannity later asserted that his action was not pre-planned, and Fox News stated it "does not condone any talent participating in campaign events".
 Fox News host Jeanine Pirro also appeared on stage with Trump at the rally.
 The Trump press release was later removed from Trump's website.

-Hannity also claimed that Mueller had been involved in the corrupt dealings of several FBI agents in connection with Boston, Massachusetts crime boss Whitey Bulger.
-The federal judge who presided over a lawsuit concerning the corrupt dealings said Hannity's claims were unsubstantiated and that Mueller was never accused of any wrongdoing nor even mentioned during the proceedings.

-In June 2018, after reports that Mueller's probe had asked witnesses to turn their personal phones over to investigators for examination, Hannity sarcastically suggested on air to the witnesses that they "follow Hillary Clinton's lead" and destroy their personal phones so they cannot be examined.

-In May 2019, after Mueller gave a statement saying the Special Counsel investigation did not exonerate Trump of crimes, Hannity said Mueller was "basically full of crap" and did not know the law.